15 Best Time Tracking Tools for Digital Agencies and Remote Teams in 2026

 - Integrations with Asana, Trello, Slack

-Best For: Service-led agencies that bill clients by the hour.
+Best for: Service-led agencies that bill clients by the hour.
+Pricing: Free for 1 user; Pro from $13.75/user/month.

-4. Clockify – Best Free Option
+5. Clockify, Best Free Option

 Clockify has the most generous free tier in the category.
-Unlimited users, unlimited projects and unlimited tracking, without aggressive upsell pressure.
+Unlimited users, unlimited projects, and unlimited tracking, without aggressive upsell pressure.
 For bootstrapped agencies and freelancer collectives, it covers 80% of what paid competitors offer.

-Premium features like screenshots, GPS, scheduled reports and locked timesheets sit behind paid tiers, but the free plan is genuinely usable rather than a teaser.
+Premium features like screenshots, GPS, scheduled reports, and locked timesheets sit behind paid tiers, but the free plan is genuinely usable rather than a teaser.
 Reports are basic compared with Hubstaff or Harvest.

-Key Features:
+Key features

 - Unlimited users on the free plan

-- Project, task and tag organisation
+- Project, task, and tag organisation

 - Timesheet and Kiosk modes